jeongminfoh/starter-hugo-academic/content/home/experience.md

     location: Tallahassee, FL
     date_start: '2019-08-31'
     date_end: '2020-07-31'
-    description: |2-

-        * Public Administration Graduate Association
-        * Attended the Ph.D.
-Committee meetings as Ph.D. student representative at the Reubin O’D. Askew School of Public Administration and Policy
+    description: Attended the Ph.D.
+Committee meetings at the Reubin O’D. Askew School of Public Administration and Policy as Ph.D. student representative of the Public Administration Graduate Association

   - title: Data Analyst
     company: Florida Association of Court Clerks and Comptrollers